zalando/backstage-plugin-api-linter/README.md

 API Linter is a quality assurance tool.
 Its main purpose is to check the compliance of API's specifications to Zalando's API rules.

-The plugin is able to lint the API specification in OpenAPI format.
+The plugin's UI is able to lint the API specification in OpenAPI format.
 The result of the linting is a set of Violations.
 A violation contains information about the violated rule, its severity, and path of the violation in the specification document.

-_This plugin was created through the Backstage CLI_
+This plugin is an UI using [Zally](https://github.com/zalando/zally) as a backend.

 ## Getting started

 Add the plugin to your frontend app: